Greator

 2. do not suppress your jealousy

-In the worst case, suppressed jealousy can result in an emotional outburst of anger, which can be very damaging to the relationship.
-Instead of suppressing the unpleasant feelings of jealousy, you should accept them without judgment and listen to yourself: What is jealousy trying to tell you?
-What do you miss within the relationship?
+In the worst-case scenario, suppressed jealousy can lead to an emotional outburst of anger, which can severely damage the relationship.
+Instead of suppressing the unpleasant feelings of jealousy, you should accept them without judgment and listen to yourself: What is the jealousy trying to tell you?
+What are you missing in the relationship?
 Actively seek a (factual) conversation with your partner.
+It's no use fighting jealousy, because then you'll just suppress it and it will catch up with you again and again in other situations.

 3. increase your self-esteem